 You could also use a medium sized bowl and have it like you would a smoothie bowl.
 Add all of the flaxseed you'd like in to the bowl, and then top with the blueberries, kiwi, pecans and passion fruit.

 Substitutions & Variations

-- Nut-free - Use seeds in place of the Pecans.
-Pumpkin and sunflower seeds are a great replacement for nuts in a lot of recipes, this one included.
+- Nut-free - Pumpkin and sunflower seeds are a great replacement for nuts in a lot of recipes, this one included.

 Our flaxseed pudding is best made on the day of eating.
 Alternatively you can make it the night before as meal prep for breakfast the next morning, just store it in an airtight container in the fridge overnight (the same way you would with overnight oats).

 We wouldn't recommend freezing this pudding though.

 Once set in the fridge, if you find that your pudding is too thick, add 1-2 tablespoons of plant milk and mix well.
 Or if you find that its a little too runny, add in another 1-2 tablespoons of flaxseed, stir well, and place back in the fridge to set for a further 10 minutes.

 If you're not a huge fan of Flaxseed, you can use Chia Seeds instead.
 Just swap the same amount of flaxseed for chia seeds, and follow the recipe instructions.

 If you like this recipe, then take a look at our other breakfast recipes, including our chia seed pudding.

 - Chopping Board